 Executive Committee.
 Our Executive Committee currently consists of two directors: Joseph D. Stilwell and Stefani D. Carter.
 Ms. Carter is the Chair of the Executive Committee.
 The purpose of the Executive Committee is to generally act with the full authority of the Board of Directors, in intervals between meetings of the Board of Directors, particularly when there is a need for prompt review and action of the Board of Directors, and it is impractical to arrange a meeting of the Board of Directors within the time reasonably available.
-However, the Executive Committee does not have the authority to act on any matters that are expressly delegated to other committees of the Board of Directors or are under active review by the Board of Directors or another committee of the Board of Directors.
+However, the Executive Committee does not have the authority to act on any matters that are expressly delegated to other committees of the Board of Directors.
 The Executive Committee was formed in February 2020.
-The charter of the Executive Committee is available on the Company's Investor Relations tab of our website (https://ir.whlr.us).
-All members of the Executive Committee are independent within the meaning of the listing standards of the Nasdaq Stock Market and the Company's Corporate Governance Principles.
-The Executive Committee met three times in 2024.
+The charter of the Executive Committee are independent within the meaning of the listing standards of the Nasdaq Stock Market and the Company's Corporate Governance Principles.
+The Executive Committee meet three times in 2024.